sagiegurari/cargo-make-tasks/README.md

 <a name="usage"></a>

-The following example does the following:
+The following example Makefile.toml does the following:

 * Pulls the cmake.toml from the cargo-make-tasks repository
 * Pulls several generic tomls from cargo-make repository (git, github and toml)